 Projects must be submitted electronically following the instructions given in class.
 Projects may not be submitted by any other means (e.g., please do not email your projects to us).
 It is your responsibility to test your program and verify that it works properly before submitting.
 All projects are due at 11:59pm on the day indicated on the project assignment, according to the submission server's internal clock.
 Your project score will be for the last version of the project you submit.

 You have two late tokens that you can use during the semester.
 Using one late token allows you to submit one project up to 24 hours late with no penalty.
 You may also use your two late tokens together to submit one project up to 48 hours late with no penalty.
 Contact a TA if you need to check the status of your late tokens.

 The class includes a midterm and a final exam.
 Tentative dates for the exams will be posted on the class web site.
 The exact dates will be confirmed later.
 We will let you know the exact dates well in advance.

-Tufts University values the diversity of our students, staff, and faculty, recognizing the important contribution each student makes to our unique community.
+Tufts University values the diversity of our students, staff, and faculty and recognizes the important contribution each student makes to our unique community.
 Tufts is committed to providing equal access and support to all qualified students through the provision of reasonable accommodations so that each student may fully participate in the Tufts experience.
-If you have a disability that requires reasonable accommodations, please contact the Student Accessibility Services office to make an appointment with an SAS representative to determine appropriate accommodations.
+If you have a disability that requires reasonable accommodations, please contact the StAAR Center to make an appointment with an accessibility representative to determine appropriate accommodations.
 Please be aware that accommodations cannot be enacted retroactively, making timeliness a critical aspect for their provision.